 What kinds of activities took place in the Roman Forum ?
 Back in its day, it was a hub of activity, home to the most important ancient government buildings, law courts, shops and markets.

 Thousands of years later you can still explore the ruins of this ancient plaza, and get a feel for life in ancient Rome.

 How to get to the Roman Forum?

-Because of the positioning of the entrances and exits for the Colosseum, the Roman Forum and Palatine Hill, most people visit the Roman Forum after visiting the Colosseum.
+Because of the positioning of the entrances and exits for the Colosseum, the ancient Forum and Palatine Hill, most people visit the Forum after visiting the Colosseum.
 This is because the Roman Forum entrance is located by the exit of the Colosseum.

 If you’re taking the metro, you can get off at the Colosseo station, which is right by the Colosseum.
 The bus stop is also called Colosseo, which makes it nice and easy to remember if you plan on mixing up your travel methods.

-With a standard Colosseum ticket, you’ll have access to the Colosseum, the Roman Forum and Palatine Hill, but if you were to opt for the Super Ticket, you’d also have access to 7 other sites as well:
+With a standard Colosseum ticket, you’ll have access to the Colosseum, the Forum and Palatine Hill, but if you were to opt for the Super Ticket (see here), you’d also have access to 7 other sites as well:

 - Neronian Cryptoporticus (an underground corridor)